J1u2a3n9/N_Puzzle_AStart/README.md

 The memory occupied in the execution of the program with A* depends on the expanded states that vary according to the heuristic selected and also the size of the puzzle.
 Therefore, the heuristic that uses the largest memory is h2: sum of the Manhattan distance from the piece in the initial state to the same piece in the target state because the process has to be performed for all pieces.

+The time complexity with A* in terms of the worst execution time is the heuristic h2 because its Big-Oh is exponential and the heuristic function that finds the fastest solution is h3 because of the times calculated in the tables.